 Long gone are the days when boys tracked St Paul’s missionary journeys in a dilapidated biblical atlas and then went on to ‘learn’ a gospel.

-IGCSE Religious Studies is offered as an option and boys studying it cover philosophy and ethics.
+IGCSE Religious Studies is offered as an option and boys studying it follow Edexcel’s IGCSE in Religious Studies covering philosophy and ethics.
 This is proving an increasingly popular choice and covers issues ranging from medical ethics to the problem of evil.
-In recent years all but a few boys have attained A* or A grades.

 A distinctive feature of the department is that it produces its own textbooks / work books for all years.